Embedding Trint into enterprise workflows

 Redesigning how Trint supported the workflow

-The MAM was central to newsroom production and couldn’t be replaced.
+The MAM was central to newsroom production and couldn’t be replaced, so the solution needed to fit within its existing structure.

 Iterating with newsroom teams